-- 4. Notification for Award of the Degree: The grade for the thesis is reported in the usual manner to the registrar by the appropriate faculty.
+4. Notification of Thesis Completion: The grade for the thesis is reported in the

+- usual manner to the registrar by the appropriate faculty.
 The bookstore notifies the Graduate Studies Office that the approved thesis has been deposited, the fees paid, and the agreement for microfilming and publication of the abstract completed by the student. - 5.
 Depositing of Thesis in Library: When the thesis is returned by the bindery, the bound copy is sent by the university bookstore to the library for circulation.
 One set of the slides or separately mounted illustrative material is housed with the bound copy.